doxeylab/doxeylab-website/_members/xin-wei.md

 ---

 Bio: Xin is a Ph.D. student in the Doxey lab.
-After completing a B.Sc. in Bioengineering in China, Xin came to Canada and completed a MSc in Bioinformatics from the University of Guelph (2019).
-Xin's work in the lab focuses on comparing evolutionary profiles of microbial gene families.
+After completing a B.Sc. in Bioengineering from Jiangxi Agricultural University (China), Xin came to Canada and completed a MSc in Bioinformatics from the University of Guelph (2019).
+Xin's work in the Doxey lab focuses on comparing evolutionary profiles of microbial gene families.